c-ware/civs/README.md

 ## Deployment
 First, run `make` to compile everything.
 Decide on a HTTP server root path.
 This documentation uses `/srv/http`, with the actual CIVS files at `/srv/http/civs`.
+You can use `make install` to install the files to the default directory.

 ### lighttpd